 What is so special about this term MRR?
 It is a fair question to ask.

 The spikes & troughs of traditional revenue method hides too much information about how well the business is doing.
-MRR gives the true picture of health of a Subscription Business.
+MRR gives the true picture of health of a Subscription / SaaS Business.

 Consider this simple scenario: